Want to Have a Pool by 2022? You Might be Running Out of Time

 Alternatively, you may choose to get a home equity line of credit for your swimming pool project.

-Since March, we've seen a tremendous uptick in inground pool sales across the country as people have been asked to stay home.
-Because so many homeowners have been rushing to get an inground pool this year, it might be harder to get your pool by next summer if you don't act immediately.
+Since March 2020, we've seen a tremendous uptick in inground pool sales across the country as people have been asked to stay home.
+Because so many homeowners have rushed to get an inground pool since the beginning of nationwide COVID lockdowns, it might be harder to get your pool by next summer if you don't act immediately.

 More than likely, the staycations are here to stay.
 Many companies are choosing to keep their employees working remotely indefinitely, while colleges and universities are adding more distance programs to cater to the current needs.